 Tea Tree is revered for its antibacterial, antiviral, antimicrobial, antiseptic and powerful antifungal properties.
-I use it for pretty much all skin issues and since it is one of the essential oils that you can apply neat to the skin (without diluting in a carrier oil like jojoba, sweet almond, grape seed etc.) it is easy to use.
+You can use it for many skin issues and since it is one of the essential oils that you can apply neat to the skin (without diluting in a carrier oil like jojoba, sweet almond, grape seed etc.) it is easy to use.

-I personally like the smell of Tea Tree, but some people find it a bit intense.
-If you are one of these people, try creating a Tea Tree/Lavender mix to mellow out the Tea Tree scent.
-I use this mix for spot treating acne and bug bites, and for enhancing the smell and antibacterial properties of homemade natural cleaning products.
+Many people enjoy the smell of Tea Tree, but some people find it a bit intense.
+If you’re one of these people, try creating a Tea Tree/Lavender mix to mellow out the Tea Tree scent.
+This mix can be used for spot treating acne and bug bites, and for enhancing the smell and antibacterial properties of homemade natural cleaning products.

-Contraindication: Tea Tree can be toxic when used internally, and it is best to avoid when pregnant or lactating.
+Tea Tree can be toxic when used internally, and it’s best avoided when pregnant or lactating.
 This essential oil can be used neat on the skin, but some people are sensitive to it.
 To test if you have a sensitivity, try diluting tea tree in a carrier oil (i.e. sweet almond, jojoba, sesame, grape seed) oil before applying a small amount to your skin (avoiding the face and other sensitive areas to begin with.)

 Botanical name: Mentha piperita

 Peppermint is an uplifting and bright essential oil known for its antibacterial, antifungal, anti-inflammatory, pain-relieving and decongestant properties.
-I find it most useful though when I have a cold or headache.
+It can also be useful for a cold or headache.

 When applied to the chest during a cold, peppermint opens and soothes the lungs.
-For a headache I apply a small amount, diluted in a carrier oil, to my fingertips and massage into the temples.
+For a headache you can apply a small amount, diluted in a carrier oil, to your fingertips and massage into the temples.
 If peppermint oil is a bit strong for you, you can create a mix with lavender to mellow the cooling effects of the peppermint.
-I’ve used this mix a number of times and it does the trick along with adding the calming benefit of lavender.

 Botanical name: Lavendula officinalis

 Lavender is revered for its analgesic, anti-inflammatory, antiseptic, antifungal, antiviral, antibacterial, diuretic, and sedative properties.
-I keep it in the fridge (yes, the fridge) for one main reason though: Burns.
-Lavender, when applied immediately to burns, helps to relieve the pain, stop the burn from progressing, sterilize the area and start the healing process.
+We keep it in the fridge (yes, the fridge) for one main reason though: Burns.
+When applied immediately to burns, lavender helps to relieve the pain, stop the burn from progressing, sterilize the area and start the healing process.
 Keeping it in the fridge adds the benefit of cooling the burn on contact.
-I’ve used lavender a number of times on minor burns in the kitchen, as have friends, with great success.
+We’ve used lavender a number of times on minor burns in the kitchen, as have friends, with great success.

 1. Massage: Mix two to ten drops of essential oil in one ounce of carrier oil and gently massage the oil into your temples, chest, neck or whatever area you are treating (be cautious of getting any essential oil close to your eyes, nose or other sensitive tissue.)